-Why a degree in Music from UCI
+Why Study Music at UCI

 UC EAP (foreign exchange students):